qjebbs/vscode-plantuml/README.md

 ## Notice 1

-The server render is now very recommended by this project.
-Since it's much faster and much easier to setup, while the major weakness has been improved:
+The server render is now very recommended by this project, since it's much faster and much easier to setup, while the major weakness has been improved:

 - Enables `POST` method, you can now render very-large diagrams
 - The extension comes with a new `include processor`, you won't encounter include problems again.